fylgja/site/src/components/elevation.md

 preview: "addon.png"
 ---

-The Elevation component is a util package for shadows.
-Where it offers shadows as CSS variables.
+The Elevation component is a util package for shadows, where it offers shadows as CSS variables.

 It follows the same principals as Google's material design.

-But stay's more small and practical.
-By focusing only on elevation indexes that are commonly used.
+But stay's more small and practical, by focusing only on elevation indexes that are commonly used.

 ## Installation